quguanni/overthewire-bandit-solutions/README.md

 > Fast, reusable walkthrough emphasizing **commands, concepts, and safe habits**.
 > **No hard-coded passwords or keys.** Copy/paste friendly and spoiler-minimal.

+> **For lawful education only**; do not use against systems you don’t own/operate or have explicit permission to test.
 ---

 ## Table of contents